koheimiya/checkpoint/README.md

         ...
     }).run_graph()
 ```
-In general, tasks can be initialized with any JSON serializable objects which may or may not contain futures.

 `FutureList` and `FutureDict` are for aggregating multiple `Future`s into one, allowing us to register multiple upstream tasks at once.
 ```python